Pidem/Pidem.github.io/index.md

 ## Data Generalist / Full-Stack Data Scientist

-Hi, I am a seasoned professional in the AI/ML professional focused on AI/ML in the Healthcare & Life Sciences industry :microscope: 🩺 🏥.
+Hi, I am a seasoned AI/ML professional focused on AI/ML in the Healthcare & Life Sciences industry :microscope: 🩺 🏥.

 My career has spanned various roles, including R&D at Masimo, a medical devices company, and my current position as Senior AI Solutions Architect at AWS in the Global Healthcare Lifesciences (HCLS) team.
 Previously, I served as AI/ML Tech Lead at AWS Consulting Partner TensorIoT, where I led and scoped complex AI Machine Learning projects, with a focus on GenAI.
 I also worked as a Full-Stack Data Scientist in AWS Professional Services, delivering ML solutions and AI platforms for healthcare clients, including pharmaceutical industry leaders and healthcare providers.